-As a social media marketing consultant, I haven’t always been a digital nomad.
+As a marketing consultant, I haven’t always been a digital nomad.
 An early advocate of remote work, for sure.
 In nearly nine years I tried everything, from coworking spaces to home office.
 It’s only the recent years, after some changes in my life, I became what you can call a digital nomad…

 I’m a long-time remote work enthusiast